Why choose Sydney College of Divinity

 The Tertiary Education Quality and Standards Agency (TEQSA) is the national regulator of higher education in Australia.
 TEQSA registers higher education providers and monitors quality and standards, to ensure that students receive a quality education.
 TEQSA evaluates the performance of higher education providers against the Higher Education Standards Framework (Threshold Standards) 2015.

-The Sydney College of Divinity is accredited by TEQSA as a Higher Education Provider on the National Register of Higher Education.
+The Sydney College of Divinity is accredited by TEQSA as an Institute of Higher Educationon the National Register of Higher Education.

 Sydney College of Divinity’s academic quality assurance framework seeks to link our academic governance practices, comprising of quality assurance policies and procedures, with the key aspects of academic quality assurance that are referenced in the TEQSA Threshold Standards.